mcclueless/agata_production/README.md

 This is a [LlamaIndex](https://www.llamaindex.ai/) project using [Next.js](https://nextjs.org/) bootstrapped with [`create-llama`](https://github.com/run-llama/LlamaIndexTS/tree/main/packages/create-llama).

 ## Description
-This Simple agentic Rag web app is a pilot for a conversational interface using a vectore store (Pinecone) as index and the llama index retriever to chat with information about Maastricht Universities Bachelor and Master programs.
+This simple agentic Rag web app is a pilot for a conversational interface using a vectore store (Pinecone) as index and the llama index retriever to chat with information about Maastricht Universities Bachelor and Master programs.

 An example of it can be found here: https://agata-production.vercel.app